abcAssess/abcAssess-legal/accessibility.md

   abcAssess supports optional audio prompts during assessments, including teacher-recorded audio for custom assessment items.
 This feature supports educators working with diverse learners and allows teachers to provide consistent, accessible verbal prompts without relying solely on visual content.
 Teachers can enable or disable audio prompts per assessment type in their assessment settings.

 - **Touch Target Sizing**
-  All interactive elements on our native mobile applications — including buttons, toggles, and list items — maintain a minimum tap target size of 48x48 pixels, consistent with WCAG 2.1 Success Criterion 2.5.5 and platform guidelines from Apple and Google.
+  Interactive elements on our web platform — including buttons, toggles, and list items — are designed to meet a minimum tap target size of 48x48 pixels on mobile and tablet devices, consistent with WCAG 2.1 Success Criterion 2.5.5.
+We are actively testing and refining touch target sizing across a range of mobile and tablet devices as part of our ongoing mobile optimization work — see Known Limitations below.

 - **Text Alternatives for Images**
   Non-decorative system images include descriptive text alternatives.
 For teacher-uploaded instructional content — such as custom assessment images or audio prompts — our assessment builder provides fields for educators to assign their own descriptive labels within their content library. abcAssess cannot guarantee the accessibility of user-generated content, but we provide the tools to support it.